nicosantangelo/sublimetext-config/README.md

 if you're using [Package Control](https://sublime.wbond.net/installation), you can add any of those names to your `Package Control.sublime-settings` file and after restaring it will be installed automatically.

 If you're not using Package Control, you can search for each package and clone it on your Packages folder.

+### Essential

+1. [All Autocomplete](https://sublime.wbond.net/packages/All%20Autocomplete): Extends the default autocomplete to find matches in all open files.
+By default Sublime only considers words found in the current file.
+2. [Emmet](http://emmet.io/): A **ton** of useful stuff for HTML and CSS.
+3. [GitGutter](https://sublime.wbond.net/packages/GitGutter): Show an icon in the gutter area indicating whether a line has been inserted, modified or deleted.
+4. [Origami](https://sublime.wbond.net/packages/Origami): Keyboard driven pane management.
+Split the window however you like!
+Create new panes, delete panes, move and clone views from pane to pane.
+5. [SublimeGit](https://sublime.wbond.net/packages/SublimeGit): Full-featured Git integration for Sublime Text 2 and 3.
+Learn to use it and amaze your co-workers!.
+6. [SublimeLinter](https://sublime.wbond.net/packages/SublimeLinter): Interactive code linting framework for Sublime Text 3.
+It has support for a bunch of languages (provided as separate packages).

+Honorable mention:

+* [PlainTasks](https://sublime.wbond.net/packages/PlainTasks): Todo-list plugin for Sublime Text.

 # Preferences